 Raised in Minneapolis, Minnesota, my love of music started early in life.
 I was fortunate to have a piano at home.
 My mother once told me that when I was a toddler I would play the piano keys one by one and instead of banging on them like most kids might.
-By the time I was eight years old, I was teaching myself how to play songs by ear, compose music, and write song lyrics.
-I even recorded some compostions on a cassette recorder I owned.
+By the time I was eight years old, I was teaching myself how to play songs by ear like my favorite TV theme songs.
+Some of them included Punky Brewster, Duck Tales, and the Woody Woodpecker show.
+I also began composing music and writing song lyrics.
+I had recorded some of my compositions on a cassette recorder I owned.
+I finally asked my parents if I could take piano lessons.
 I took piano lessons for a year in elementary school before I grew bored of practicing out of lesson books.
 I quit the lessons and backed off from playing from awhile.

 When I got into jr. high, I took up piano playing again.
 I wanted to learn how to play the songs I heard off of the radio, and I started buying sheet music to teach myself.
 The first song I bought was Richard Marx's 'Right Here Waiting'.
 I was drawn to songs that had beautiful piano parts in them.
-It was during this time that I got her first keyboard.
-I especially loved all the different sounds it could make and started composing with them.
+It was during this time that I got my first keyboard as a Christmas present.
+It was a Casio.
+I loved all the different sounds it could make, becoming fascinated them and started composing songs with them.
 I then wondered if there was any electronic music like mine on the market.

 My question was answered shortly thereafter when I spent one afternoon at a friend's house.
-My friend played a Yanni CD, someone I had never heard of before.
+My friend had played a CD by Yanni, someone I had never heard of before.
 As the music played, I realized right then what I wanted to do with my life: compose and perform electronic music, which also came to be known as New Age music.

-I also spent most of my school years in the choirs.
+Along with piano playing, I spent most of my school years in the school choirs.
 I sang soprano, though as my voice grew deeper with age, singing alto was an option as well.

-In high school, I performed on the keyboard at a school art festival, and played in my high school's Jazz Band my Senior year.
+In high school, I gave my first public performance with my keyboard at my school's art festival, and played in my school's Jazz Band my Senior year.
 It was the first time a piano player was a part of the Jazz Band at my school.
 (I thank my music teacher for giving me the chance!)

 My dreams of having a music career was placed on hold when I started a family, though I continued to play, write songs, and compose music.
 I knew that someday, I would make my dreams come true.